 This is a complete rebuild for Philadelphia.

-With their No. 11 pick, the Sixers took guard Michael Carter-Williams from Syracuse to replace Holiday.
-They will be giving significant minutes to a rookie point guard and a rookie center next season, as well as to a sophomore power forward in Arnett Moultrie and a fourth year shooting guard in Evan Turner, amongst several other youngsters.
+They will be giving significant minutes to a rookie point guard in Carter-Williams, a vastly inexperienced fourth year shooting guard in James Andersen, a low-yield fourth year small forward in Evan Turner, a sophomore power forward in Arnett Moultrie, and a rookie center in Noel, amongst several other youngsters.
 That’s very likely a lottery team for the foreseeable future.

 Not a good outcome if you’re the Miami Heat.

 Prior to the trade, the Sixers had a strong shot at being an average but irrelevant team next season, perhaps a low-level playoff team in a not very deep Eastern Conference – horrible for them, but wonderful for the Heat.